pcordjs/rest/CONTRIBUTING.md

 - Your idea may have already been discussed.
 Use the [Issues][issues-page] search bar to see if there are any similar suggestions.
 - Your idea should be within the project's scope.
-The goal of this project is to provide a flexible, low-level HTTPS client for Discord's REST API.
+The goal of this project is to provide a flexible, low-level HTTPS client for [Discord's REST API][discord-docs].

 #### If you find an issue that suggests your idea